mdadnan07/PlacementCell-project/README.md

 ## Setup
-1.Run the command on your terminal `npm install` to install required dependencies.
+- Run the command on your terminal `npm install` to install required dependencies.
-2.Run the command on your terminal 'npm start' to start the server running on the port 5000.
+- Run the command on your terminal 'npm start' to start the server running on the port 5000.
-3. Now then just go and type 'localhost:5000' on your system's browser then it will run fine.
+- Now then just go and type 'localhost:5000' on your system's browser then it will run fine.